2012 United States presidential election in New Mexico

 The 2012 United States presidential election in New Mexico took place on November 6, 2012, as part of the 2012 United States presidential election in which all 50 states plus the District of Columbia participated.
 This was the 25th U.S. presidential election in which New Mexico participated.
 New Mexico voters chose five electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.

 Prior to the election, 17 news organizations considered this a state Obama would win, or otherwise considered as a safe blue state.
 President Obama and Vice President Biden carried New Mexico with 52.99% of the vote to Mitt Romney's 42.84%, a victory margin of 10.15%.
 Libertarian Gary Johnson, a former Republican who served two terms as Governor of New Mexico from 1995 to 2003, garnered 3.55% of the vote, his strongest statewide performance in the nation, and the strongest 3rd party showing in the state since 2000 (although that was easily surpassed by Johnson in 2016, when he received nearly 10% of the vote in New Mexico).

-As of 2020, this is the most recent election where Colfax County, Hidalgo County, and Valencia County voted for the Democratic candidate.
+As of the 2024 presidential election, this is the last time where Colfax County, Hidalgo County, and Valencia County voted for the Democratic candidate.
 (Valencia County picked Donald Trump, Obama's successor, in both his 2016 win and 2020 loss, thus ending its reputation as a pivotal bellwether in presidential elections.)
 Since its statehood in 1912, no incumbent president of either party has ever won another term in office without carrying New Mexico.
+This is the last time that the presidential candidate who carried New Mexico won a majority of New Mexico's counties.

-Caucuses and Primaries
+Caucuses and primaries

 Democratic caucuses

 The Democratic caucus in New Mexico was uncontested as no one challenged incumbent President Barack Obama for the nomination.
 As a result, all of the state's 50 delegates were allocated to Obama.